-The main complication of bundle branch block is a slow heart rate, which can sometimes require a pacemaker.
-A slow heart rate can occur whether the blockage is on the right or left side of your heart.
+The main complication of bundle branch block is a slow heart rate, which can sometimes cause fainting.

 Because bundle branch block affects the electrical activity of your heart, it can sometimes complicate the accurate diagnosis of other heart conditions, especially heart attacks, and lead to delays in proper management of those problems.

 - Conduction disorders.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/Arrhythmia/AboutArrhythmia/Conduction-Disorders_UCM_302046_Article.jsp.
 Accessed Feb.
 22, 2015.